 Growing Zone(s): 5-8$129.95

 How to Grow Maple Trees

-Although you can plant a maple tree any time the ground isn’t frozen, early fall is the best time, as they will begin to establish themselves until the ground freezes and then have winter to rest before growing actively in the spring.
-Choose a location that gets full sun (6-8 hours daily) or close to full sun, and with well-drained soil.
+Although you can plant a maple tree any time the ground isn’t frozen, early fall is the best time for planting, as they will begin to establish themselves until the ground freezes and then have winter to rest before actively growing in the spring.
+Choose a location with well-draining soil that gets full sun (six to eight hours daily) or close to full sun.
 Maple trees can grow to 100 feet tall, so keep them well away from buildings or overhead utility lines.

-Dig a hole that’s three times as wide and just as deep as your sapling’s root ball.
+Dig a hole three times as wide and just as deep as your sapling’s root ball.
 Unpot or unwrap your tree and tease out any roots that are encircling the root ball, as they may suffocate the plant.
-Amend the soil on the bottom of the hole with compost, and place your tree on top so that the top of the root ball is even with the soil line.
+Amend the soil at the bottom of the hole with compost, then place your tree so that the top of the root ball is even with the soil line.
 Fill in the hole with topsoil that’s been mixed with compost.

 Tamp down the soil to eliminate air pockets and water your tree deeply.
 Add a layer of organic mulch around the base of the tree, being careful that it doesn’t touch the trunk.
-Mound the mulch up into a low berm at the outer edge of the root zone so that water will stay inside and soak in by the roots rather than running off.
+Mound the mulch into a low berm at the outer edge of the root zone so that the water will soak into the soil near the roots rather than running off.

 How to achieve maximum results

 Choosing the right site for your maple tree is the first step toward achieving maximum results.
 It may not seem that your tiny sapling could grow to great heights, but maples are a tall tree with a broad canopy, so give them lots of space to spread out.
-They like a soil of between 5.0 and 7.0 pH — a quick soil test will tell you what you’ve got.
-Some maples are more tolerant of shade than others, but generally, maples will thrive as long as they have four or more hours of direct sun a day.
+They like soil with a pH range between 5.0 and 7.0 — a quick soil test will tell you the pH level of your soil.
+Some maples are more shade tolerant than others, but generally maples will thrive as long as they have four or more hours of direct sun a day.

 How to Care for Maple Trees